 Tons of time, money, and energy get poured into recognition efforts with little real ROI.
 Employees are still feeling underappreciated, and many executives are at a loss for how to remedy the problem at hand.
 Perhaps talent professionals are overthinking it, replacing time spent strategizing for an expensive, showy reward that isn’t going to resonate long term.

 Focusing on what employee recognition actually is will save precious resources, and face.
 Think of it as a gesture that acknowledges hard work and a job well done.
 Don’t worry about assigning a specific monetary value, or having the right people aware that you have gone through the trouble acknowledge an employee.

 Because the personality and working style of every employee differs, the way in which management shows gratitude must also differ.
 For example, more reserved employees might prefer one-on-one recognition to avoid making a fuss, while outgoing employees might prefer public recognition.
-In order to avoid a mix up, take a moment to share your own preferences while asking theirs.
-Being direct in your communications is the only way to avoid the acknowledgement falling flat.
+In order to avoid a mix-up, take a moment to share your own preferences while asking theirs.
+Being direct in your communications is the only way to avoid the acknowledgment falling flat.

 How do you recognize your employees for a job well done?